-Some time ago I introduced the “Larry King Rule,” which states that the veracity of any given Mormon doctrine can be determined by imagining how President Hinckley would respond to it on Larry King.
-It assumes, of course, that we are honest in public about our doctrines.
-I have no reason to believe that President Hinckley wouldn’t be.
+Some time ago I introduced the “Larry King Rule,” which states that the normative value of any given Mormon doctrine can be determined by imagining how President Hinckley would respond to it on Larry King.

 Now for a new rule!